 - a.
 To qualify as a stealth design, wireless telecommunications antennas shall be enclosed, camouflaged, screened, obscured, or otherwise not readily apparent to a casual observer. - b.
-Wireless telecommunication antennas shall be mounted at least 40 feet above grade, as measured from grade to the base of the antenna, to qualify as stealth design, in addition to meeting the other requirements of this section.
-Wireless telecommunication antennas mounted lower than 40 feet are considered a special use. - c.
+Wireless telecommunication antennas shall be mounted at least 40 feet above grade, as measured from grade to the base of the antenna, to qualify as stealth design, in addition to meeting the other requirements of this section. - c.
 Antennas shall be located on or in structures already permitted within zoning districts, such as water towers, clock towers, streetlights, penthouses, parapet walls, and steeples, and shall be designed to blend in with the structure.
 Antennas that co-locate on existing wireless telecommunications towers are also considered stealth design. - d.
 No antenna may increase the overall height of any structure on which it is mounted by more than five feet.
-If an antenna exceeds the overall height of any building or structure, it is considered a special use.